 What is a TENS unit?

 TENS stands for transcutaneous electrical nerve stimulation.
 This type of non-invasive physical therapy utilizes a low-voltage electrical current to reduce inflammation, increase circulation, and help with pain.

 Once the electrodes are in place, the device is turned on, it sends out an electronic pulse.
-When the current sent from the TENS unit is delivered to the body, many people have reported that they feel a reduction in the amount of pain they experience.
+When the current sent from the device is delivered to the body, many people have reported that they feel a reduction in the amount of pain they experience.

 How TENS Works

-A TENS unit delivers an electronic pulse to the nerve endings.
+A nerve stimulator delivers an electronic pulse to the nerve endings.
 You control the amount of electrical stimulation you receive while wearing your portable TENS unit.
 There is a control switch(M button on Utopia Gear devices) that you can use to adjust the frequency of the electronic wavelengths that the unit sends out.

 For example, you can set the device so that it sends out a constant flow of current or so that it delivers a quick burst of current, in addition to various intensity levels.
 We can help with the determine the settings that will work best for your specific needs.

 There are a variety of muscle, bone, and joint areas that the pulse stimulator can be used to treat.
 Some of the conditions that the device is most commonly used to treat include: